TES3MP/TES3MP-Docs/source/api/timer.rst

 Timer
 -----

-Can be created by "TimerCtrl.create".
+Can be created via "TimerCtrl.create".

 .. code-block:: lua